As of April 10th, 2023, RiverView Health's Visitor Policy is as follows:

 - Visitation may be limited if patient and/or care team indicates need for limitation.

 - Each patient is allowed one caregiver overnight upon approval of the care team.
-More overnight visitors will be at the discretion of the department director.
+More visitors will be at the discretion of the department director.

 - Patients in isolation for COVID-19 may have two designated visitors per day.
 Education and expectations for use of personal protective equipment and infection prevention practices will be provided to the designated visitors.